 A small but perfectly excellent selection of draft beers at Zik'sMore photos from my trip can be seen here, or by clicking on the Isle Royale link to the upper right under photos.

 This hiking trip to Isle Royale National Park is the best vacation I have ever taken.
-It was at once beautiful, simplistic, physically exhausting, and rewarding.
+It was at once beautiful and subtle, physically exhausting and mentally rewarding.
 A feeling of contentment settled over us while on Isle Royale and it lasted for several weeks after returning home.
 Despite how much I may have enjoyed other vacations, no other trip has managed to have that effect.
 Once home, I spent countless hours sorting through our photos, reading trip reports from other hikers and viewing their pictures as well.
 Isle Royale left an impression on us that will not fade any time soon.
 We want to go back someday, and hope that the delicate balance of life in this remote wilderness will find a way to thrive into the uncertain future.